 - advise the Prime Minister on the implementation of the Act

-- publish public reports about our disarmament and arms control policies and activities
+- publish public reports about our disarmament and arms control

 - make recommendations for granting money to projects that promote the public understanding of disarmament and arms control.

 The chair of PACDAC is Parliamentary Under-Secretary for Disarmament and Arms Control Fletcher Tabuteau.
 Eight other members are appointed by the Minister of Foreign Affairs for a term of three years.
 The current members are: